E-goi/e-goi-wrappers/README.md

 Wrappers for the E-Goi API (DEPRECATED)
 =================================================

+This projectsis no longer supported, please consider using sdk projects instead.

 This projects contains the most common programming languages bindings for the [E-Goi Online API](http://www.e-goi.com/en/recursos/api/).

 **NOTE**: Reference implementation for all languages is *XmlRpc*